 The SQ (Sequence) field applies to tables that have a one-to-many relationship to IDN or STU.
-You can allow the sequence number to be Automatically Assigned on import, or have a SQ in your data to import.
+You can allow the sequence number to be Automatically Assigned on import, or use a SQ field in your data to import.

 Once you are done matching your source file to the appropriate fields in Aeries, if this is an import you may want to repeat, you can choose to Save Mapping.
 It will default to the name of your import file, but you can rename it if you wish.
 If you rename your Mapping profile to an exiting one, you will be asked it you wish to replace it.
 The saved mapping profiles are available under the Load Mapping button to anyone using the system.

 - On Primary Key Match, you may Update Existing Row or Skip Importing that Row.
 You must choose one of the two options to continue.

 - Import allows you to choose to Import data to Inactive Students and include Inactive Schools.

 Choose your options and click on the Import button.